tembo-io/website/docs/tembo-stacks/ML.md

 First, you will need to acquire an API key from [OpenAI](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key).

-Then, connect to your Tembo instance:
+Then, connect to your Tembo cluster:

 ```sql
 psql 'postgresql://postgres:<your-password>@<your-host>:5432/postgres'